nikileshsa/Quorum-Keygen/Readme.md

 ## Acknowledgements

-This utility was made possible by the amazing contributions by the below authors
+This utility was made possible by the amazing contributions by below libraries and their authors

 1. [secp256k1](https://www.npmjs.com/package/secp256k1)
 2. [keccak](https://www.npmjs.com/package/keccak)